deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 ICANN prohibits any registration from being longer than ten years so if the request would result in a registration greater than ten years long it will fail.
-In practice this means it's impossible to request a ten year renewal, since that will always cause the new registration to be longer than 10 years unless it comes in at the exact millisecond that the domain would have expired.
+In practice this means it's impossible to request a ten-year renewal, since that will always cause the new registration to be longer than 10 years unless it comes in at the exact millisecond that the domain would have expired.